geoffreylitt/instacart-checker/README.md

 # Instacart checker

 A ruby script that polls Instacart's API once a minute to look for delivery slots.
-Run it on your computer, it'll ping a notification when it finds one.
+Run it on your computer, it'll ping a system notification when it finds one.

 It successfully found a slot for me within a few hours of running.